Carmenprz/Carmenprz/README.md

 </div>

 ##### NOW
-- I'm currently working in the Design System of Preply.
+- ✨ I'm currently working in the Design System at Preply.

 ##### BIO
 - 🌱 I’m currently learning about React.js and animations.